Entanglement of two quantum memories via fibers over dozens of kilometres: Phase stabilization

-\subsection{Measurement configuration}
+\subsubsection{Measurement configuration}

-When performing measurement $\hat{\sigma}_{\theta}$, one of difficulties is to assure phase stabilized between write beams in write process, read beams in retrieval process, pump lasers in QFC process, write-out fields along long fiber channel and read-out fields in measurement.
+One of the difficulties during measuring $V_{\theta}$ is to assure phase is stabilized between write beams in write process, read beams in retrieval process, pump lasers in QFC process, write-out fields along long fiber channels and read-out fields in measurements.
 Here we prove that all these problems can be solved by stabilizing two interferometers.